ublue-os/image-template/README.md

 ### build.yml

 This workflow creates your custom OCI image and publishes it to the Github Container Registry (GHCR).
+By default, the image name will match the Github repository name.

 #### Container Signing